CtrlK

 User: "Make a PR to main"

-Expected behavior: Use agent-pr-creator to detect base branch, analyze all changes since branching, fill the template following project conventions, and create the PR.
+Expected behavior: Use agent-pr-creator to detect the base branch, analyze all changes since branching, fill the template following project conventions, and create the PR.

 Non-Trigger